Kevin Michael Connolly: Photographic exhibition

-Connolly's initial exhibit drew national media attention, garnering stories at CNET, NPR, the Washington Post, and ABC's 20/20.
+Connolly's initial exhibit drew national media attention, garnering stories at CNET, NPR, The Washington Post, and ABC's 20/20.
 The exposure and interest in Connolly's life lead to a book deal with HarperCollins.
-Instead of releasing a book simply consisting of his photographs, Connolly's penned a memoir using photos as chapter breaks.
+Instead of releasing a book simply consisting of his photographs, Connolly penned a memoir using photos as chapter breaks.
 The resulting book, Double Take (HarperStudio – Oct 2009), was well received by critics and earned a starred review in Publishers Weekly.

 Armed and Ready

 In February 2013, the Travel Channel network premiered a new reality series starring Connolly entitled Armed & Ready.
 The show features Connolly travelling around the U.S. and the world engaging in local events and physical challenges.